-McKenzie Lynn Tozan lives and writes in North Chicago with her family, where she works as a Copywriter, Poet, Book Reviewer, and Book Strategist.
+McKenzie Lynn Tozan lives and writes in North Chicago with her family, where she is a published poet and writer, and Poetry Editor for Muzzle Magazine.

 She received her M.F.A. in Creative Writing from Western Michigan University, where she taught composition and worked as the Layout and Design Editor for New Issues Poetry and Prose.
 Prior, she received her B.A. in English, B.S. in Education, and Certificate in Psychology, while she taught creative writing, composition, and business writing, and worked as the Managing Editor for 42 Miles Press.

-By night, she is a poet, journalist, and book reviewer.
+She is, both professionally and passionately, a poet, writer, and book reviewer.
 Her poems have appeared in Encore Magazine, Sleet Magazine, Rogue Agent, Thank You for Swallowing, Whale Road Review, The James Franco Review, The Birds We Piled Loosely, and Analecta, among others.
-Her book reviews and essays have appeared on The Rumpus, BookPage, Memoir Mixtapes, Health, Motherly, and all across the Social Edge family, including GeorgeTakei.com, Comic Sands, and Percolately.
+Her book reviews and essays have appeared on The Rumpus, BookPage, Memoir Mixtapes, Health, Motherly, Stream Queens, and all across the Social Edge family, including GeorgeTakei.com, Comic Sands, and Percolately.

 McKenzie has also served on creative panels, participated in poetry readings, and served as a judge for various writing competitions.
-She previously assisted at Taylor University, Western Michigan University, and AWP; and her most recent pursuits are in judging the Speculative Fiction category for INSPY’s 2019 Book Awards, creating Lit Shark: A Eco-Poetic Literary Journal, and building a platform for writers to share their work.
+Among the newest Poetry Editors for Muzzle Magazine, she previously assisted at Taylor University, Western Michigan University, and AWP.
+Her most recent pursuits were in judging the Speculative Fiction category for INSPY’s 2019 Book Awards and working on her first novel.

-When she’s not involved “in books,” McKenzie loves to spend time with her family, whether sitting on the deck in the backyard, exploring something new in Chicago, or cuddling up at home with books or movies (as long as there’s popcorn!).
+When she’s not involved “in books,” McKenzie loves to spend time with her family, whether sitting on the deck in the front yard, exploring something new in Chicago, or cuddling up at home with books, movies, and cats.